bryokim/AirBnB_clone/README.md

 # AirBnB_clone

-In this project I endeavor to buil an AirBnB clone.
+In this project I endeavor to build an AirBnB clone.

 The first step is to write classes and a command interpreter to manage my objects.